Tomires/thesis-masters/design.md

 ### Automatization

 When adding a new dataset, the application should be able to predict certain features, such as attribute type or structure of an uploaded dataset.
-The user should only be prompted if there is a high degree of uncertainity.
+The user should only be prompted if there is a high degree of uncertainty.
 In the inverse case, we will choose the most likely settings and allow the user to make modifications later at their leisure.

 ## Feature selection

 In this section, we will set the scope of our application by selecting features to meet aforementioned design goals and use cases.
-The user should be load industry-standard comma-delimited (CSV) files into the environment.
+The user should be able to load industry-standard comma-delimited (CSV) files into the environment.
 Two data structures are to be supported - *multivariate datasets*, which contain multiple attributes arranged in columns and two-dimensional arrays of numerical values, which will be further referred to as *matrix datasets* for the lack of a more suitable term.
 Multivariate datasets may or may not include attribute labels.
 If they are present, they should be presented as a comma-delimited list on the first row of the file as per the example below.

 ```
 Sepal length,Sepal width,Petal length,Petal width,Species